-- If all voltage of the installed battery pack is higher than 4.18V, charging will not start and the charge LED will shine. - If the voltage of one battery or some batteries is lower than 0.7V, charging will not start.
-If the voltage of the first battery of a 3S battery pack is lower than 0.7V, the charger will charge the battery pack as if it was a 2S battery pack. - 3.
-If the voltage of one battery or some batteries is lower than 2.8V, the charger will activate the battery pack with a small current.
-If the voltage can't be increased above 2.8V after half an hour, the charger will judge the battery pack as bad.
-The charge LED will then flicker rapidly (0.5Hz), and charging will stop.
+- All voltage of the installed battery pack is higher than 4.18V, charging will not start, Charge LED shine. - 2.
+The voltage of one battery or some batteries is lower than 0.7V, charging will not start.
+If the voltage of the first battery of 3S battery pack is lower than 0.7V, charger will charge the battery pack regarding as 2S battery pack. - 3.
+The voltage of one battery or some batteries is lower than 2.8V, charger will activate the battery pack with small current.
+If the voltage can't be increased above 2.8V after half an hour, charger will judge the battery pack is bad.
+Charge LED rapid flicker (0.5Hz), charging stop.